Over the Counter Teeth Whitening vs. Professional Services

-- #1 Teeth cleaning: Before the whitening process begins, the teeth are cleaned to get rid of staining on the teeth surface, debris and any accumulated tartar.
+- The teeth cleaning step: Before the whitening process begins, the teeth are polished to get rid of stains on the teeth surface, debris, and any accumulated tartar.

-- #2 Isolation of teeth: The peroxide whiteners used for teeth whitening are caustic and can cause irritation or even damage to the soft oral tissues.
-To avoid this, the teeth that are being bleached/whitened, are isolated by placing a “dental dam,” and cheek retractors may also be used.
+- The teeth Isolation step: The peroxide whiteners used for teeth whitening are caustic and can cause irritation or even damage to the soft oral tissues.
+To avoid this, the teeth that are being bleached/whitened, are isolated by placing a “dental dam,” a

-- #3 Protection of the lips and eyes: Because the peroxide bleaching compounds are caustic, dentists take precautions to ensure the patient’s eyes and lips and any exposed parts are protected.
+- Protection of the lips and eyes step: The peroxide bleaching compounds are caustic, dentists take precautions to ensure the patient’s eyes and lips are protected.
 Some petroleum jelly product is applied to the lips and gums to keep them moist and ensure the laser does not burn those areas.
-Even if the gums do get irritated for some reason, this sensitivity and irritation is short-lived.
+Even if the gums do get irritated for some reason, this sensitivity and irritation are short-lived.

-- #4 Peroxide whitening gel application: After the cleaning, the patient’s teeth are dried and then peroxide whitening gel is applied.
-Most teeth whiteners used professionally in dentist’s offices are gels or thick pastes.
-This is dabbed onto each tooth surface.
+- The application of Peroxide whitening gel step: After the cleaning, the patient’s teeth are dried and then peroxide whitening gel is applied.
+Each tooth has the thick teeth whiteners gels brushed on them.

-- #5 Activation of the teeth whitener using a light or laser: Laser or a specific type of bleaching light is used to activate the whitener.
-This is done to increase the effectiveness of the whitener.
-The whitener consists of a compound that is triggered when the light is used, making it more effective.
-The length of the procedure and the duration of exposure to this light depends on the type of stains and their severity.
+- The laser activation step: Laser or a specific type of bleaching light is used to activate the whitener and increases the effectiveness of the whitener.
+The whitener consists of a compound that is triggered when the laser light is focused on it, making it more effective.
+The length of exposure to this light depends on the type of stains and their severity.

-- #6 End of the whitening treatment: Once the procedure is complete, the whitening gel applied to the teeth is washed off.
+- The cleanup step: Once the procedure is complete, the whitening gel applied to the teeth is washed off.
 Then all other protective material is removed.

-The prognosis is very good for in-office teeth whitening, but it is important that you follow instructions.
-Gum irritation or sensitivity may occur after the procedure but it will soon subside.
-Your dentist will advice you not to consume foods of extreme temperatures: either too hot or too cold.
-All the foods that caused this teeth staining and discoloration in the first place should be avoided, which can include caffeine products.
+The prognosis is very good for in-office teeth whitening.
+The patient needs to follow the aftercare instructions.
+Gum irritation or sensitivity may occur after the procedure, but it will soon subside.
+Your dentist will advise you not to consume foods of extreme temperatures: either too hot or too cold.
+All the foods that caused these teeth staining and discoloration in the first place should be avoided, which can include caffeine products.
 You may not want to hear this, but smoking is a big no.

 It’s time you started taking care of your teeth and enjoyed that bright smile again.